Davidyz/inlayhint-filler.nvim/README.md

 print(factorial(10))
 ```

-A language server with inlay hint support, like [basedpyright](https://github.com/DetachHead/basedpyright), and enabled inlay-hint in your neovim config, neovim will render the buffer into something like this:
+With a language server with inlay hint support, like [basedpyright](https://github.com/DetachHead/basedpyright), and enabled inlay-hint in your neovim config, neovim will render the buffer into something like this:
 ![](./images/inlayhint.png)

 If you put your cursor next to the inlay hint `x=` in the last line (either on